sebastienrousseau/libmake/TEMPLATE.md

 `LibMake` offers the following features and benefits:

-- Create your Rust library with ease using the command line interface or by providing a configuration file in CSV, JSON, or YAML format.
+- Create your Rust library with ease using the command line interface or by providing a configuration file in CSV, JSON, TOML, or YAML format.
 - Rapidly generate new library projects with a pre-defined structure and boilerplate code that you can customize with your own template.
 - Automatically generate basic functions, methods, and macros to get you started with your Rust library.
 - Enforce best practices and standards with starter documentation, test suites, and benchmark suites that are designed to help you get up and running quickly.